see-mike-out/erie-documentation/docs/encoding/tap.md

 That is, a tap channel encodes a data value in a different scale than that of the `time` channel.

 There are two tap channels: `tapSpeed` and `tapCount`.
-Either one is allowed at a time because they are later compiled to `tap` property in the resulting `AudioGraph` object.

 #### Note for precision
 A tapping sound is controlled by a `GainNode` (i.e., controlling the volume)